awslabs/containers-cost-allocation-dashboard/README.md

 In this case, please check the following:

 1. That you specified the correct Kubecost API endpoint in the `kubecost_api_endpoint` input.
-This should be the Kubecost cost-analyzer service.<br />
+This should be the Kubecost cost-analyzer service.
 Usually, you should be able to specify `http://<service_name>.<namespace_name>:[port]`, and this DNS name will be resolved.
-The default service name for Kubecost cost-analyzer service is `kubecost-cost-analyzer`, and the default namespace it's created in is `kubecost`.<br />
+The default service name for Kubecost cost-analyzer service is `kubecost-cost-analyzer`, and the default namespace it's created in is `kubecost`.
-The default port the Kubecost cost-analyzer service listens on is TCP 9090.<br />
+The default port the Kubecost cost-analyzer service listens on is TCP 9090.
-Unless you changed the namespace, service name or port, you should be good with the default value of the `kubecost_api_endpoint` input.<br />
+Unless you changed the namespace, service name or port, you should be good with the default value of the `kubecost_api_endpoint` input.
 If you changed any of the above, make sure you change the `kubecost_api_endpoint` input value accordingly.
 2. If the `kubecost_api_endpoint` input has the correct value, try increasing the `connection_timeout` input value
 3. If you still get the same error, check network connectivity between the data collection pod and the Kubecost cost-analyzer service